 3- Title page in Farsi and English as explained in the title part.

 4- Research policy that is signed by the university professor of the article as the responsible person.
-(Bear in mind that only the university professor is accepted as the corresponding author unless the Master or Phd student is mentioned in this form and signed by the professor.).
-This file after signed by the author (s) can be upload as pdf and JPG as well.
+(Bear in mind that only the university professor is accepted as the corresponding author unless the Master or PhD student is mentioned in this form and signed by the professor.).
+This file after being signed by the author (s) can be upload as a PDF and JPG as well.

 Supply all supplementary material in standard file formats.